HaugrNet/eds/accessories/release/README.txt

 In your ${CWS_HOME} directory, there are several folders, as of CWS 1.1 both Payara & WildFly are supported, in the bin directory, there is a shell script to install the preferred version.
-The scipt requires that a few environment variables are predefined, and can be used to start, stop, configure, deploy and undeploy CWS.
+The script requires that a few environment variables are predefined, and can be used to start, stop, configure, deploy and undeploy CWS.